Stages board

 To help you monitor the progress of instances, you can create a stage board, and view all instances against these stages.
 The most basic stages would be: Started, In progress, and Completed.

 If you added stages to the workflow after some instances of the workflow have been started, these instances will show in the No stage column of the board.
-When these instances complete, the No stage column will disappear.
+When these instances are completed, the No stage column will disappear.

 Additionally, if there are steps that take place before your first stage begins, the new instances of a workflow will also appear in the No stage column and remain there until the first stage is reached.